ibNez/Arcane-Realms/docs/client-architecture.md

 red via the dev console so testers can spot flaky connections.

 ## Open Items
-- **State management** – continue with the custom stack for now; evaluate `hump.gamestate` once more than three states exist.
 - **Logging** – decide if logs should persist to disk or remain ephemeral during development.
 - **Message schemas** – expand the JSON examples above to cover inventory updates and complex skill payloads.